peteroupc/CBOR/README.md

 Release Notes
 -----------

+### Version 3.3

+- Added Clear, RemoveAt and Remove(object) methods to CBORObject class.
+Formerly, it was very hard with existing methods to remove items from CBOR maps and arrays.
+- Added CodePointLength and ToUpperCaseAscii methods to DataUtilities class.
+- Added WriteValue family of methods to CBORObject class.
+This can be used for lower-level encoding of CBOR objects.
+Examples on its use were included in the documentation.
+- Bug fixes.

 ### Version 3.2.1

 - Add .NET Framework 4.0 targeted assembly to avoid compiler warnings that can appear when this package is added to a project that targets .NET Framework 4.0 or later.